Table of Contents

 16

 This is a transcript of a recorded interview present are Bill Shaw, his wife, daughter and son-in-law.
-It covers the events of his wife from meeting his wife through the war.
+It covers the events of his life from meeting his wife through the war.

 17